-Student loan programs provide long-term, low-interest loans for students.
-Students must enroll at least half-time (6 undergraduate hours) each term in order to qualify.
-All loans must be repaid.
+Student loan programs provide long-term, low-interest loans for students and/or parents.
+Students must be degree-seeking and enrolled at least half-time (six undergraduate hours) each term to qualify for federal loans.
+Not all students are eligible to borrow from all loan programs.
+Auburn Montgomery offers several types of loans:

-The Federal Direct Subsidized Stafford Loan is based on financial need as well as annual and aggregate loan limits.
-Funds from this loan are disbursed each term according to the student's award notification and promissory note requirements.
-Interest on this loan does not accrue during eligible periods of enrollment.

-The Federal Direct Unsubsidized Stafford Loan is based on the cost of education as well as annual and aggregate loan limits.
-Funds from this loan are disbursed each term according to the student's award notification and promissory note requirements.
+- The Federal Direct Subsidized Stafford Loan is available to students who demonstrate financial need as determined by the results of the FAFSA.
+Interest on this loan does not accrue during eligible periods of enrollment. - The Federal Direct Unsubsidized Stafford Loan is based on the cost of education as well as annual and aggregate loan limits.
+Students do not have to demonstrate financial need to be eligible for this loan.
 Interest on this loan begins to accrue upon disbursement.

-The Federal Perkins Loan is based on exceptional need and availability of funds.
-The loan has an interest rate of 5 percent.
-Interest begins to accrue and repayment begins nine months after graduation or when a student is no longer enrolled at least half-time.
+• The Federal Perkins Loan is available to students who demonstrate extreme financial need as determined by the results of the FAFSA.
+The loan has an interest rate of five percent.
+Interest on this loan begins to accrue and repayment begins nine months after graduation or when a student is no longer enrolled at least half-time.
+Since funds are limited, students meeting the March 1 priority date are given first consideration.

-The Federal Direct Parent Loan for Undergraduate Students (PLUS) allows the parents or adopted parents of a dependent student to borrow funds to meet the cost of education not met by other financial aid assistance.
-The repayment period on these loans begins 60 days after the loan is fully disbursed.
+• The Federal Direct Parent Loan for Undergraduate Students (PLUS) is available to the parents or adopted parents of a dependent student to meet the cost of education not met by other financial aid assistance.
+Students do not have to demonstrate financial need for the parent to apply for this credit-based loan.
+The repayment period on this loan begins 60 days after the loan is fully disbursed.